Trenching and Excavation Cave-Ins

 - When conditions change, a competent person must inspect trenches.

 Legal Claims Available to You for Trenching and Digging Injuries.
-L&I and Third Party Claims.
+L&I and THIRD PARTY CLAIMS.

 L&I Claims are no fault.
 You don’t have to prove fault to file a successful L&I claim.
+If you are hurt on the job, see a doctor and file a claim.

 - Injuries occur when the effects of an accident are immediate.
 Fall into a trench and break your arm, and you have an injury L&I claim.